Super Lawyers

 • Family Law (divorce/child custody)

-The Circuit Court also hears appeals from the District Court and certain administrative agencies of the state.
+The Circuit Court also hears appeals from the District Court and certain state administrative agencies.

 The Baltimore County Circuit Court is located in the County Courts Building in the center of downtown Towson.
 The County Courts Building is prominently located on Bosley Avenue (the main road running north/south through Towson) in between Pennsylvania Ave to the north and Chesapeake Ave to the south.